weeberific/IsekaiLoversList/index.md

 *Categories:* Fantasy, Romance

-*Description:* Finding herself as the villainness of an otome game, MC sets out to avoid her fate by marrying the demon king
+*Description:* Finding herself as the villainess of an otome game, MC sets out to avoid her fate by marrying the demon king

 *Comments:* Begins well, it's an entertaining premise and the romance is fun, but it seems a bit rushed by the end